 - Dr. Paul Mason - 'From fibre to the microbiome: low carb gut health'

 Lectins are carbohydrate-binding proteins and people can have a sensitivity to them that ranges from not at all to very.
 Lectins have been implicated in a variety of health issues including autoimmune diseases such as Inflammatory Bowel Disease and Type 1 Diabetes.
 Lectins can be factor in obesity due to their ability to bind to Leptin (a hunger-regulating hormone) and to stimulate insulin receptors in fat tissue.
 Lectin-rich foods (eg tomatoes, can stimulate histamine production in the stomach, thereby exacerbating acid-reflux (heartburn).
-Maybe the roasted peanuts (high-fat, low GI) I like as a snack may not be an ideal diabetic snack.
+Maybe the roasted peanuts (high-fat, low GI) that I like as a snack may not be an ideal diabetic snack.

 - Dr. Paul Mason - 'How lectins impact your health - from obesity to autoimmune disease'